Atawhai Tupaea

 She is a New Zealand representative.

 Background

-Born in Auckland, Tupaea represented New Zealand in touch football before switching to rugby league.
+Born in Papakura, Auckland, Tupaea represented New Zealand in tag, rugby, touch football before switching to rugby league.

 Playing career

 In 2014, Tupaea began playing for the Papakura Sisters and represented Counties Manukau.
 On 9 November 2014, she made her Test debut for New Zealand, scoring a try in their 12–8 win over Australia at WIN Stadium.
 On 28 January 2015, she was named the NZRL Women's Player of the Year.